 If you’re not living and working in the city, or you’re trying to keep costs down, an urban data centre might not be the best choice for you, but it really does depend on where your office and staff are located, and what your priorities are.

-Why an edge data centre might suit your business
+5 reasons why an edge data centre might suit your business

-- Personal service – A smaller data centre can offer a more personalised service, responding quickly to Remote Hands requests, for example, or helping you with IT infrastructure upgrade plans.
+- Personal service – A smaller data centre can offer a more personalised service, responding quickly to Remote Hands requests, for example, or helping with IT infrastructure upgrade plans.

 Choose local, think global